What to do after the funeral

 Dealing with social media accounts

-It’s unlikely social media accounts will be a priority following the loss of a loved one, but is something you may want to consider in the weeks and months following their death.
+When considering what to do after a loved one's funeral, it’s unlikely social media accounts will be a priority.
+It is, however, something you may want to consider in the weeks and months following their death.
 Something as simple as a Facebook notification reminding you of their birthday can cause a great deal of stress for you and those around you.

 When it comes to handling their social media accounts, you can delete their accounts, memorialise their accounts or leave their accounts as they are.
 Some platforms do have rules on how long an account can remain inactive while staying on the site, so if you do choose to leave the account as it is, it’s a good idea to download any photos or anything else you want to keep.